mstsuite/lsms/README.md

 cd build_lsms
 ```

-Run Cmake.
-CMake fill try to find all libaries automatically.
+Run CMake.
+CMake will try to find all libaries automatically.

 ```bash
 cmake <path/to/lsms/root> \